jonjahr/selenium-test-example/readme.md

 ## Quick Start

-To run Selenium browser tests, you'll need the `selenium-webdriver` node package and the Selenium browser driver for your preferred browser(s).

 ### Download everything

-First, add the [Selenium Webdriver](https://www.npmjs.com/package/selenium-webdriver) node package to your project:
+First, we need to install the [Selenium Webdriver](https://www.npmjs.com/package/selenium-webdriver) node package to our project.
+This will let us write our tests in JavaScript, and it can convert them into Selenium browser commands.
+(There are also bindings for other languages including Python, etc)

 ```
 yarn add selenium-webdriver
 ```

-Next, install [Firefox Geckodriver](https://github.com/mozilla/geckodriver/releases).
-Or, see the [full list of drivers at SeleniumHQ](https://www.seleniumhq.org/download/).
+Next, we need to install [Firefox Geckodriver](https://github.com/mozilla/geckodriver/releases).
+Selenium drivers allow browsers to receive Selenium commands (browsers aren't Selenium-enabled by default).
+Drivers for most browsers [are available at SeleniumHQ](https://www.seleniumhq.org/download/).
 In my case, I downloaded the Firefox MacOS tarball into `~/selenium-browser-testing/` and extracted it.
-I added this path to the bottom of `~/.zshrc` and restarted my shell:
+I added this path to the bottom of `~/.zshrc`:

 ```
 # Add WebDriver browser drivers to PATH
 export PATH=$PATH:/Users/jjahr/selenium-browser-testing
 ```

-Now, typing `which geckodriver` should show that it's in this path.
+Next, restart your terminal.
+Now, enter `which geckodriver` and it should show that it can find the binary that it will run.

 Now we're ready to run the tests!